stegr81/Python-and-Dev-for-Analysis/docs/index.md

 <a href="part_1_challenges.ipynb" class="btn" download>Part 1 Challenges</a>

-If you have any issues with any aspect of the pre-course bits there will be time to address it.
+Please work through the setup guide ahead of the course, but rest assured if you have any issues there will be time to address them.
+It's all part of the learning!